Profile information

 English: Fluent

-We provide a small, private room with futon, sheets, pillow, towels, mini fridge, ceiling fan, closet, electrical, and WiFi.
-Workawayers will have access to hotel facilities, including pool, shared bathrooms, outdoor showers, outdoor seating and eating areas, and the beach.
-Daily breakfast and safe drinking water are provided.
+We provide a small, private room with wifi, fan, bunk bed, sheets, pillows, towels, mini fridge and microwave, private bathroom with toilet and shower.
+Workawayers will have access to hotel facilities, including pool, public bathrooms, outdoor showers, outdoor seating and eating areas, and the beach.
+Volunteers will enjoy daily breakfast and drinking water, as well as discounted prices on restaurant menu items and access to bicycles.

 What else ...

-We are a small, family owned operation, with a handful of local staff and owners who live on the property.
-That said, the hotel is one of nicest and the most expensive places to stay on the beach, with only four rooms and a maximum capacity of 12 people per night.
+We are a small, family owned operation, with a handful of local staff and owners who live on the property for part of the year.
+That said, the hotel is one of nicest and the most expensive places to stay on the beach, with only four rooms and a maximum capacity of 13 people per night.
 We intentionally keep our number of day pass visitors low to ensure an upscale, peaceful, relaxing vacation experience.
-We do not allow pets, loud music, outside food or drinks, or parties.
+We do not allow pets, loud music, or parties.

 There is so much to see and do in Las Penitas, Leon, and surrounding areas.
 Adventurous Workawayers will not be bored during their time off!.
-We have bicycles and body boards available, the bus to Leon leaves every hour and is accessible right outside our door, and taxis are plentiful.
+We have bicycles available for volunteer use.
+The bus to Leon leaves every hour and can be caught right outside our door for only C$18 (about $.50) per person.
+Taxi's are also easy to find.

 Internet access